Model-Centric and Data-Centric Aspects of Active Learning for Deep Neural Networks: Introduction

-In this paper, we investigate several novel data-centric and model-centric aspects of active learning with neural network models. i) We investigate incremental and cumulative training modes which specify how the available labeled data set is used to train the neural network model. ii) We investigate in detail the behaviour of query strategies (acquisition functions) and their relations to training and test performance. iii) We consider the cases where not all the unlabeled data is available right from at the beginning, or because of computational limitations, the acquisition function can be investigated only on a subset (sample) of the entire unlabeled data.
-We study the behaviour of query strategies in this setting. iv) We study the initial bias a query strategy like entropy might induce when the initial network is not yet trained properly.
-We suggest random start to address this issue. v) We develop a semi-supervised active learning paradigm by extending the method in \cite{pseudo-label-lee-hyun} which enables the model to employ the unlabeled data for a better training, in addition to the labeled data.
-These studies help us for a better understanding of active learning for neural network models and provide useful guidelines for more effective design of such learning paradigms.
-In the supplemental, we study several other aspects such as query strategies, performance on different data sets, batch size, etc.
+In this paper, we investigate several novel data-centric and model-centric aspects of active learning with deep neural network models. i) We investigate incremental and cumulative training modes which specify how the available labeled data set is used to train the neural network model. ii) We investigate in detail the behaviour of query strategies (acquisition functions) and their relations to training and test performance. iii) Neural networks are models with a large capacity.
+Thus, we study how active learning depends on different configurations such as the number of epochs and neurons as well as the choice of batch size. iv) We consider the cases where the acquisition function can be investigated only on a subset (sample) of the entire unlabeled data.
+This can be due to computational limitations, or when not all the unlabeled data is available right from at the beginning.
+We study the behaviour of query strategies in this setting. v) We study the initial bias a query strategy like entropy might induce when the initial network is not trained properly.
+We suggest random start to address this issue. vi) We develop a semi-supervised active learning paradigm by extending the method in \cite{pseudo-label-lee-hyun} which enables the model to employ the unlabeled data for a better training, in addition to the labeled data.
+These studies help us for a better understanding of active learning for neural network models and provide useful guidelines for more effective design of such paradigms.